-- According to the Oxford Dictionary Online, the 15th Century French word "blonde" (or "blond," for the male gender), derives its meaning from blondus (possibly a Germanic word) meaning "yellow."
+- The 15th Century French word "blonde" (or "blond," for the male gender), derives its meaning from blondus (possibly a Germanic word) meaning "yellow."

 - Somewhere along the way, the colour "blonde" morphed to include all references to people with light-coloured hair (particularly women), and even to describe the light beige finishes of wood and, of course, blondies, the light-coloured brownies

 - Because of the proliferation of aging Boomer Babies in our society, my dear friend MaryLou states that it is now common knowledge that "white is the new blonde"

 - There are lots of those bad "dumb blonde" jokes floating around, probably as an attempt to lessen the attractiveness of blondes through the ages... sorry, these sad-- even nasty-- stereotypes just don't work to make the non-Blonde lifestyle more alluring than the Blondie one.
 Maybe because of the balancing stereotype, as writer Dorothy Parker stated, "Blondes have more fun"?

 - There is a whacky speculation that "blonde-blue eyed" genes popped up 11,000 years ago when the Ice Age food supplies were rapidly disappearing.
 For women to attract a male protector it was necessary to have something uniquely attractive about them, and thus they evolved lighter hair and blue eyes.
 Yeah, that's it.
 And, apparently, the World Health Organization projects that in less than 200 years, the blond gene will have run its course.
 No more "natural blondes". (from Where Did Blondes Come From?)